Boies Penrose: Early life and education

 He was born on November 1, 1860, in Philadelphia, one of seven sons, to Dr. Richard Alexander Fullerton Penrose and Sarah Hannah Boies.

-He was born into a prominent Old Philadelphian family of Cornish descent.
+Penrose was born into a prominent Old Philadelphian family of Cornish descent.
 The family traced their American origins to Bartholomew Penrose, a Bristol shipbuilder, who was invited by William Penn to establish a shipyard in the Province of Pennsylvania.
 He was a grandson of Speaker of the Pennsylvania Senate Charles B. Penrose and brother of gynecologist Charles Bingham Penrose and mining entrepreneurs Richard and Spencer Penrose.
 He was a descendant of the prominent Biddle family of Philadelphia.

 Penrose attended Episcopal Academy and Harvard University.
 He was almost expelled from Harvard due to poor academics but was able to improve his grades by Senior year.
 He graduated second in his class in 1881.
 After reading the law with the firm of Wayne MacVeagh and George Tucker Bispham, he was admitted to the Pennsylvania Bar in 1883.

+Career

 Pennsylvania legislature

 He served as a member of the Pennsylvania House of Representatives for Philadelphia County in 1885, and was elected to the Pennsylvania State Senate for the 6th district in 1886.
 He served as president pro tempore from 1889 to 1891.
 At the age of 26, he was the youngest state senator and at age 29, the youngest President pro tempore.

 Although Penrose wrote two books on political reform, he joined the political machine of Matthew Quay, a Pennsylvania Republican political boss.
 In 1895, Penrose ran unsuccessfully for mayor of Philadelphia.
 He was forced to withdraw from the race when his Democrat opponent released a photo of Penrose leaving a brothel at three o'clock in the morning.